HBadertscher/Matlab_BaslerCamDriver/README.md

 Copyright (c) 2015 Hannes Badertscher

-Until now, interfacing cameras in MATLAB is a cumbersome task.
+Until now, interfacing cameras in MATLAB was a cumbersome task.
 MATLAB offers no support for USB3 Vision cameras, and the GigE driver is rather buggy.
 This driver package provides an open-source C++ interface between MATLAB and Basler's Pylon interface.